TYPE OF FILLERS AND BOTOX IN EDMONTON

 Further, the treatment doesn't have any long-term side effects.
 What this means is, you can resume your normal activities after the treatment.

 Botox is used for different patients.
 BOTOX candidates are those who want to rejuvenate the skin and minimize wrinkles.
 To check if you are an ideal candidate for Botox, perform these movements in front of a mirror.

 - Contract your eyebrows

 If these movements cause lines that you don't want, then make an appointment with an experienced doctor.
-Your doctor will discuss your options extensively.
+Your doctor (or injection certified pharmacists) will discuss your options extensively.

 What area of the face is Botox injected?

 To improve glabellar lines, Botox is injected into muscles between the eyebrows.
 This helps minimize the appearance of wrinkles for a short period of time.
 Also, it’s injected into areas of the eyes to improve crow’s feet.

 Who should avoid Botox treatment?

 Patients with medical conditions like muscle complaints or damaged nerves aren't ideal candidates.
 Before treatment, tell your doctor (or injection certified pharmacists) about any health conditions to avoid complications.